AI-generated text boundary detection with RoFT: Introduction

 \section{Introduction}

-Artificial text detection is a very difficult problem in real life, where machine-generated text may be intertwined with human-written text, lightly edited, or pad out human-generated prompts.
-However, previous attempts at artificial text detection in machine learning literature have usually formulated this task in a rather simplified way: a typical setup involves experiments on a dataset of text samples labeled as either entirely human-written or entirely machine-written, so the detection problem can be safely treated as binary classification.
-Moreover, the models that perform this binary classification often are developed and trained to detect a particular type of the generator, e.g., text produced by a specific large language model (LLM)~\cite{Adaku_2023}.
-This represents a stark contrast with how we may encounter artificially created text in real life, where documents partially written by humans and partially generated by LLMs already abound.
-This setting is much more complex and much less researched at the same time.
+Artificial text detection (ATD) is a very difficult problem in real life, where machine-generated text may be intertwined with human-written text, lightly edited, or pad out human-generated prompts.
+However, in literature ATD is usually formulated in a simpler way, with a dataset of text samples labeled as either entirely human-written or entirely machine-written, so the detection problem can be safely treated as binary classification.
+Moreover, the models for this binary classification are often developed and trained to detect a particular type of generator, e.g., text produced by a specific large language model (LLM) (\citet{Adaku_2023}).
+This is in stark contrast with how we may encounter artificially created text in real life, where documents partially written by humans and partially generated by LLMs already abound.
+This setting is much more complex and much less researched.

-To approach this problem, in this work we experiment with a lesser known dataset called RoFT (Real Or Fake Text), collected by~\citet{dugan-etal-2020-roft}.
-Each text in this dataset consists of ten sentences, where the first several sentences are human-written and the rest are machine-generated starting from this prompt, mainly by models from the GPT family~\citep{radford2019language,NEURIPS2020_1457c0d6}.
-We consider several techniques already developed for binary artificial text detection, modifying them to this more complex problem setting of boundary detection; in particular, following \citet{tulchinskii2023intrinsic} we adapt intrinsic dimension estimation which is currently considered to be the best method for binary detection.